FelixDobler/Backup/README.md

 - trusts Backup Server with confidentiality and availability
   - can only write to own *sync dir* through forced ssh command -> no danger to other clients backups
   - can only modify *sync dir* and not the backups in borg repositories -> safe from malicious deletion of backups
-  - data is not pulled by the backup server, so no access has to be granted in that direction
+  - data is not pulled by the backup server, so no access has to be granted on the clients
 ### Backup Server
 - clients need to keep the data inside the sync hub up-to-date
   - clients have forced ssh commands -> only rsync access to their sync dir